Lentil Walnut Loaf

-Perfect for the holidays this Lentil Walnut Loaf with apple, fennel and sage is hearty, full of flavor and makes a great centerpiece for the holiday table!
-Recipe is naturally vegan and can be made in advance!
+This Lentil Walnut Loaf with apple, fennel, and sage is hearty, full of flavor, and makes a great centerpiece for the holiday table!
+It’s naturally vegan and can be made in advance!

 It’s been two years since my last lentil loaf recipe!